jetnew/ml-interview-handbook/README.md

 * IDF(Word) = log_e(Total no. of documents / No. of documents with term)
 * When TF * IDF is high, frequency of the term is low, vice versa.

+### BoW
+* Bag-of-Words is a representation of the vocabulary in a document.
+* Bag-of-Words can be a vector, mapping word to word frequency in a document.
+E.g. [0,1,1,2,1]

 #### Stemming
 * Stemming removes the suffix from a word to obtain its root word.
 * E.g. [running, flying] to [run, fly]